morkohl/project_zomboid_savescum/README.md

 Next, Save Scum will show you what it will do and will ask you to proceed.

+If you press `y`, the action will proceed.
-If you want to continue, I press `y`.
-If I don't, I press `n`.
-If I want to go back to the main menu I press `b`.
-If I want to quit, I press `q`.
+If you don't want to proceed with the action, press `n`.
+If you want to go back to the main menu, press`b`.
+If you want to quit, press `q`.

 <img width="893" height="416" alt="image" src="https://github.com/user-attachments/assets/9f7e71ec-9fbb-40a8-8ab3-5d09a5670701" />